 Energy use: During the 13th Five-Year Plan period, China has issued or started formulating a series of energy development documents including, "Revolutionary Strategy for Energy Production and Consumption (2016-2030)," "Notice on Implementing Renewable Energy Power Quota System Draft (Request for Comments)," "Coal-bed Methane Development and Utilization 13th Five-Year Plan," and "Notice on Establishing and Improving the Safeguard Mechanism for Renewable Energy Power Consumption."
 China has proposed that by 2030: total energy consumption will be controlled to within 6 billion tons of standard coal, the average coal consumption of coal-fired power plants to be further reduced, ultra-low pollutant discharge coal-fired generating units will account for more than 80% of coal-fired generating units, the proportion of natural gas will reach about 15%, non-fossil energy generation will account for 50% of total power generation, and new energy demand will be mainly met by clean energy.
 To accomplish these goals, policy measures will further strengthen coal-fired energy-saving and ultra-low-emissions, improve the renewable energy power quota system, increase the total quantity of renewable energy power consumption, increase subsidy standards for coal-bed methane exploitation and utilization, and accelerate the adjustment of the energy supply structure.
-In 2018, the government issued the "Three-Year Action Plan to Win the Blue Sky Defense War," proposing that "key areas continue to implement total coal consumption control."
-In addition to other coal control targets, by 2020 the proportion of coal in the country's total energy consumption should decline to below 58%.
+During the 14th Five-Year Plan period, in the proposal of the Energy Bureau asking for comments on the target setting of its renewable portfolio standard in 2021 and the expected target in 2022-2030, it is proposed that increasing the national renewable portfolio standard to 40% of electricity consumption in 2030, of which the share of non-hydropower power consumption is 25.9%.

 Industry: The policy document "Industrial Manufacturing 2025" proposes a 20% reduction in CO2 emissions per unit of industrial value added by 2025 compared to 2015, and a 34% reduction in energy consumption per unit of industrial added value.
 China has also issued "Opinions on Doing a Good Job in Resolving the Excessive Production Capacity of the Iron and Steel Industry in 2017 to Realize the Development of the Depleted Capacity" and the "Notice on Doing a Good Job in Resolving Excess Capacity in 2018 Key Areas," as it deepens supply-side structural reforms.
-During the 13th Five-Year Plan period, in order to advance the green transformation of the manufacturing industry, the industrial sector will upgrade high-energy-consumption limit standards and equipment energy efficiency standards, promoting ultra-low emissions, and fostering energy efficiency leadership.
+During the 13th Five-Year Plan period, in order to advance the green transformation of the manufacturing industry, the industrial sector will upgrade high-energy-consuming industries such as steel, building materials and cement by implementing more stringent manufactory energy consumption limit standards and equipment energy efficiency standards, promoting ultra-low emissions, and fostering energy efficiency leadership.
+During the 14th Five-Year Plan period, green transformation and intelligent manufacturing of industries with high energy consumption will be accelerated.
+According to the "14th Five-Year Plan for Intelligent Manufacturing Development" (Draft for comments) issued by the Ministry of Industry and Information Technology, by 2025, manufacturing enterprises above a designated size have to increase digitalization, and key enterprises in key industries must undergo the initial phase of the transformation toward incorporating intelligent systems.
+By 2035, the digitalization of manufacturing enterprises above a designated size should be fully implemented, and backbone enterprises should achieve a basic level of transformation toward incorporating intelligent systems.